Sheryl Crow: 2017–2022: Be Myself, Threads and Sheryl

+2023–present: Evolution

+Crow announced that she recorded a new studio album, her twelfth, Evolution, on November 3, 2023.
+The news arrived just ahead of her induction into the Rock and Roll Hall of Fame that same day.
+The album was released March 29, 2024.
+It was preceded by the single "Alarm Clock".
+Also in 2024, she contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.
+On October 25, 2024, she released the single "Light A Candle", proceeds of which would be donated to the American Red Cross, supporting communities affected by hurricanes and tropical storms in 2024, including Hurricanes Helene and Milton.

+On May 23, 2025, Crow released the single "I Know", in aid of Mental Health Awareness Month.

 Instruments and signature model guitars

 Early in her career, Crow performed extensively with a 1962 Gibson Country Western guitar which was her personal favorite, but she eventually feared that it would not stand up to the rigors of continued touring and stage use, and in 1999 asked Gibson to build her a replica for use on stage.
 The manufacturer responded by introducing a "Sheryl Crow" model in their Signature Artist Series, which is essentially a re-creation of the square-shouldered 1962-era Country Western model.
 In 2013, Gibson also introduced a limited edition "Sheryl Crow Southern Jumbo", a reissue of the slope-shouldered predecessor of the 1962-era Country Western.

 Personal life

 Relationships and family

 Crow has had several high-profile romantic relationships.
 In the late 1990s, she dated musician Eric Clapton and actor Owen Wilson.
 The song "Safe and Sound" on the album C'mon, C'mon was dedicated to Wilson and, according to the album's liner notes, was an account of their relationship.
 Crow began dating cyclist Lance Armstrong in 2003.
 The couple announced their engagement in September 2005, but jointly announced they had split on February 3, 2006.
+According to Crow, she has been engaged two other times but never married.

 In May 2007, Crow announced on her website that she had adopted a boy who was born the month before.
 In June 2010, Crow announced that she had adopted another boy born the previous April.
 She and her sons live in West Nashville, Tennessee.
 She also owns a home in Destin, Florida.
 She owned a loft apartment in the NoHo neighborhood of Lower Manhattan from 1998 to 2017.

 Crow and her son Levi are diehard Milwaukee Bucks fans, and went to several of their post-season games in 2021 en route to Milwaukee's 2021 NBA Finals victory.
 Giannis Antetokounmpo and Khris Middleton are her favorite players.